youyanggu/covid19_projections/path-to-herd-immunity.md

 * [Questions?
 Comments?
 Feedback?](#questions-comments-feedback)

 ## Summary
-- We believe herd immunity (>60% immune) will be reached in the US by late summer/early fall 2021 (September-November 2021).
+- We believe herd immunity (>60% of population immune) will be reached in the US by late summer/early fall 2021 (Sep-Nov 2021).
 - At the time herd immunity is reached, roughly half of the immunity will be achieved via infection, and the other half will be achieved via vaccination.
 - New COVID-19 infections may become negligible before herd immunity is reached.
-Our current best estimate of when new community transimssions will drop below 1,000 per day is summer 2021 (July-September 2021).
+Our current best estimate of when new community transimssions will drop below 1,000 per day is summer 2021 (Jul-Sep 2021).
-- As a result of the above findings, our best estimate of a complete "return to normal" is late summer 2021 (August-October 2021).
+- As a result of the above findings, our best estimate of a complete "return to normal" is late summer 2021 (Aug-Oct 2021).
 - We estimate 30% of the US population (100 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 This translates to a final US COVID-19 death toll of roughly 500,000 (400-600k) reported deaths.

 [Back to Top](#top)

+## Plots
-## Plots{% include iframe_vaccination.html %}
+{% include iframe_vaccination.html %}
 [Back to Top](#top)

 ## Assumptions